-VCA transplantation is the transplantation of a composite tissue that may include skin, muscle, bone, and nerves and that requires blood flow to function after the transplant.1

-The First VCA Transplantations

-The first successful VCA transplant in the world was a larynx transplant in Cleveland, Ohio in 1998.2 Later that year, the first unilateral hand transplant was performed in Lyon, France.3 This event marked the recognition that VCAs are the logical next step in reconstructive microsurgery and that surgical techniques used in conventional reconstructive microsurgery can be successfully utilized in VCA transplantation.
+1 Guidance on Optimizing VCA Recovery from Deceased Donors 1 2 Repealed.
+4 Guidance on Optimizing VCA Recovery (2023 Version) 5 VCA Background 6 7 VCA transplantation is the transplantation of a composite tissue that may include skin, muscle, bone, and nerves and that requires blood flow to function after the transplant.
+2 8 The First VCA Transplantations 9 The first successful VCA transplant in the world was a larynx transplant in Cleveland, Ohio in 1998.
+3 Later 10 that year, the first unilateral hand transplant was performed in Lyon, France.
+4 This event marked the 11 recognition that VCAs are the logical next step in reconstructive microsurgery and that surgical 12 techniques used in conventional reconstructive microsurgery can be successfully utilized in VCA 13 transplantation.
 This landmark case ushered in the era of "restorative surgery."
-Although "higher" on the "reconstructive ladder," by utilizing the exact missing composite tissues from a deceased donor, VCA transplantation offered the recipient the possibility of fewer reconstructive surgeries and more natural function and physical appearance.
-VCA recipients require immunosuppression to prevent immune rejection of allografts, but in exchange, would be spared the morbidity and possible disfigurement of conventional reconstructive procedures that required the use of tissue(s) from elsewhere on the patient's body.
-The first successful unilateral hand transplant in the United States, and to date, the longest lasting in the world, was performed in Louisville, Kentucky in 1999.4 The recipient lost his dominant hand in a fireworks accident 13 years earlier.5
+Although "higher" on 14 the "reconstructive ladder," by utilizing the exact missing composite tissues from a deceased donor, VCA 15 transplantation offered the recipient the possibility of fewer reconstructive surgeries and more natural 16 function and physical appearance.
+VCA recipients require immunosuppression to prevent immune 17 rejection of allografts, but in exchange, would be spared the morbidity and possible disfigurement of 18 conventional reconstructive procedures that required the use of tissue(s) from elsewhere on the 19 patient's body.
+The first successful unilateral hand transplant in the United States, and to date, the 20 longest lasting in the world, was performed in Louisville, Kentucky in 1999.
+5 The recipient lost his 21 dominant hand in a fireworks accident 13 years earlier.
+6 22 Face Transplantation 23 In 2005, the world's first partial face transplant was performed in Amiens, France.
+The 24 recipient underwent surgery to replace her original face, after she was mauled by a dog.
+7